 Warts are known for being difficult to eradicate as they live in essentially dead layers of skin where there are no cells that detect infection to start the immune response and fight the virus.

 The choice will depend on how painful the wart is, the location and size of the wart / warts and the age of the patient.
-Below are the wart treatment options offered at Lefort Podiatry:
+Below are the wart treatment options offered as part of our podiatry services offered at Lefort Podiatry: